OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Universe-Centered Rotation:** Causes Rotation to be applied to Universe Center Rather than HMD (Disables offsets automatically compensating to pivot at the HMD).
 - **Enable Auto-set Seated Offsets During Seated Recenter:** Stops the Space Offsets tab offsets from moving you to the center during seated mode recentering.
 (In case the offset recentering interferes with position in some applications).
 - **Disable All Motion Features When in Seated Mode:** Use this if Advanced Settings causes strange positioning in a seated application.
 (Different apps handle seated mode in different ways, some are less compatible with Advanced Settings).
 Note: all Space Offsets and Motion tab features will be disabled.
+- **Disable Automatic Crash Recovery of Chaperone Config:** This prevents applying of the last good autosaved chaperone profile when starting up after not shutting down properly.
 - **Disable App Vsync:** Allows setting a custom base update rate for Advanced Settings.
 (Might be useful on HMDs with very high or very low refresh rates).

 # How to Compile